audixdev/audixdev/README.md

   🌐 I've been focusing a lot on API-related projects, either helping others with them or coding them myself.
   <br><br>
   📚 I’m currently building:<br>
-  - 🔧 A lightweight system information tool for Ubuntu and Windows that provides detailed hardware and software insights, <a href="https://github.com/sysINFapp">sysINF</a><br>
+  - 🔧 <a href="https://github.com/sysINFapp">sysINF</a>, a lightweight system information tool for Ubuntu and Windows.<br>
-  - 🔧 The <a href="https://github.com/OpenCPIsland/OpenCPI-Web-API">WebAPI</a> for <a href="https://github.com/OpenCPIsland">OpenCPI</a> (An open-source, non-proft, Club Penguin Island project)<br>
   💬 Ask me anything <a href="https://github.com/audixdev/audixdev/issues" title="Issues">here</a>
   <br>
   📫 How to reach me: <a href="mailto: audixdev@gmail.com">audixdev@gmail.com</a>